OSC/ood-ansible/README.md

 ### Using your own Passgenger/nginx stack

 If you've built your own Passgener/nginx stack then set `passenger_remote_dl` to `false` and the playbook won't download Passgenger's tars from GitHub.
+This only applies when `install_from_src` is true.

 It will still expect them locally in `passenger_src_dir` though, so you'll have to tar them up appropriately with versions and so on.
 See [this task](tasks/passenger.yml) for more details.

 ## Contributing

 If you run into an issue or have a feature request or fixed some issue, let us know!
 PRs welcome!
+Even if you just have a question, feel free to open a ticket.